SUSTAINABILITY & HERITAGE

 CHRIS WOOD is the head of the building conservation and research team at English Heritage, where he has worked for the last seventeen years.
 The team specializes in dealing with the problems of deteriorating materials in historic structures.
 Recently he has been working on a number of initiatives that seek to improve energy efficiency in historic buildings without causing harm to their character and appearance.

-SUSAN MCDONALD: What do you see as the relationship between cultural heritage conservation and the concept of sustainable development?
+SUSAN MACDONALD: What do you see as the relationship between cultural heritage conservation and the concept of sustainable development?

 JEFFREY LEVIN: This is a much broader concept than simply reducing energy consumption.